CycleSafe/CycleSafe_deploy/readme.md

 ## Instructions for getting set up (from scratch):
 1. install python 2.7
-2. install pip (to get django)
+2. install pip and python-dev (to get django)
 3. > python get-pip.py
+   > pip install python-dev

 4. Install requirements.
- For development mode only:
+ For local mode only:
    > -pip install -r local_requirements.txt

- For production mode:
-   > pip install -r prod_requirements.txt

   NOTE: If you have a problem with MySQl-Python in production, follow instructions here: http://stackoverflow.com/questions/25459386/mac-os-x-environmenterror-mysql-config-not-found